underscoreio/shapeless-guide/src/pages/generic/lazy.md

 We see `Tree[A]` twice in lines 1 and 5,
 so the compiler moves onto another branch of search.
-The result is failure to find a suitable implicit.
+The eventual consequence is that it fails to find a suitable implicit.

 In fact, the situation is worse than this.
 If the compiler sees the same type constructor twice